CCBDA-UPC/Assignments-2025/Lab08.md

 }
 ```

-Open the "index.html" file using your browser and start to create items in the list.
+> :bangbang: Open the `index.html` file using your browser and start to create items in the list.

 <img alt="Lab08-webpage.png" src="images/Lab08-webpage.png" width="80%"/>